 Why is data migration such a dreaded task?
 Because it's still a very manual process.
 Consider the following:

-migration: An application needs additional storage, but currently resides on a limited array.
+Small-scale migration: An application needs additional storage, but currently resides on a limited array.
 The application's data needs to be migrated to an array with more available storage.
 This is typically a three-week process, with multiple maintenance windows.

 Large-scale migration: Multiple storage arrays, or an entire data center, must be migrated.
 Typical engagements involve petabytes of data, and could include hundreds or thousands of servers.
 You'll most likely have consultants crawling all over your data center, and the project could last six to nine months (or longer).